clqwnless/wim-optimizer/README.md

 # Bugs, errors:

-if you find any bugs/errors, please create issue
+if you found any bug/error, please create issue

 # Review: